Senior-x-Pomidor/python-blyat/README.md

 - 🃏 **Blackjack** – A fast-paced card showdown
 - 🔢 **2048** – The popular number puzzle

+## 💰 Easy Money Management System

+**python-blyat** comes with a built-in, lightweight money management system to track your in-game currency and bets.

 ## 🚀 How to Start

 Make sure you have **Python** installed.
 Then, launch the main menu from your terminal:

 ```bash
 python3 games.py